beaverbuilder/documentation/beaver-themer/field-connections/wordpress-custom-fields.md

 sidebar_label: WordPress Custom Fields
 ---

 [WordPress Custom Fields](https://wordpress.org/support/article/custom-fields/) is a feature in WordPress which allows you to add additional information to your pages, posts, and custom post types.
 You do this by adding a `key` which is the custom field name and a value which is the information you want to display on your page or post.
-You can then use Beaver Themer field connections to either [connect or insert](work-with-field-connections.md#connect-vs-insert) this data into your layout.
+You can then use Beaver Themer field connections to display this data into your layout.

 ## Enable WordPress Custom Fields